create3000/x_ite/docs/index.md

 ### Ctrl+S

-If X3DCanvas attribute debug is true, toggle begin/end update of browser.
+If X3DCanvas attribute *debug* is `true`, toggle begin/end update of browser.

 ### Ctrl+1

-If X3DCanvas attribute debug is true, set shading to POINT.
+If X3DCanvas attribute *debug* is `true`, set shading to POINT.

 ### Ctrl+2

-If X3DCanvas attribute debug is true, set shading to WIREFRAME.
+If X3DCanvas attribute *debug* is `true`, set shading to WIREFRAME.

 ### Ctrl+3

-If X3DCanvas attribute debug is true, set shading to FLAT.
+If X3DCanvas attribute *debug* is `true`, set shading to FLAT.

 ### Ctrl+4

-If X3DCanvas attribute debug is true, set shading to GOURAUD.
+If X3DCanvas attribute *debug* is `true`, set shading to GOURAUD.

 ### Ctrl+5

-If X3DCanvas attribute debug is true, set shading to PHONG.
+If X3DCanvas attribute *debug* is `true`, set shading to PHONG.

 ### Shift+F8